Best of

 - Late-night restaurants and bars The West Loop has more after-hours options than its dinner-row reputation suggests.

-- Michelin-recognized restaurants Michelin-starred and Michelin-listed kitchens cluster tightly here — including Smyth, Chicago’s only three-star restaurant in the current guide — across Randolph Restaurant Row, Fulton Market, and the older industrial blocks between them.
+- Michelin-recognized restaurants Michelin-starred and Michelin-listed kitchens cluster tightly here — including Smyth, Chicago’s only three-star restaurant in the current guide, and two of the city’s two-star rooms — across Randolph Restaurant Row, Fulton Market, and the older industrial blocks between them.

 - Best private dining and event spaces The West Loop is one of Chicago's most-booked neighborhoods for corporate dinners, rehearsal dinners, and milestone events.